ILLGrenoble/ngx-fs-client/README.md

 This will start the angular development server.
 You can then access the demo at http://localhost:4200.

-> Note, the demo gives unauthenticated access to you local files.
-However, by default, the `Node FS API` server only listens to connections on localhost.
+> Note, the demo gives unauthenticated access to your local files.
+The `Node FS API` server only listens to connections on localhost... but use with care anyway :-)